Rangers F.C. B Team and Academy

-In addition to their senior squad, Rangers Football Club also operate a football Academy which contains a number of football teams culminating in a B team, which currently participates in the Lowland League on a one-season basis as well as friendly challenge matches against various domestic and European sides in accordance with the academy's development plan, having declined the option to continue in the SPFL Reserve League despite winning the competition in 2019.
+In addition to their senior squad, Rangers Football Club also operate a football Academy which contains a number of football teams culminating in an under-19 side, which plays friendly challenge matches against various domestic and European sides in accordance with the academy's development plan, having declined the option to continue in the SPFL Reserve League despite winning the competition in 2019.
 Historically, the club's second side was known as the Rangers Swifts.

 In the 2006–07 season, the under-20s won their league and the Scottish Youth Cup, ending rivals Celtic's run of six consecutive league titles and defeating them 5–0 in the final of the Youth Cup at Hampden Park.
 In 2019, the Rangers under-18 team qualified for the UEFA Youth League for the first time.
 Underage teams also take part in the Scottish Challenge Cup and the Glasgow Cup.

 History

 Beginnings of reserve football

 Rangers' first known involvement in reserve league football was in 1895 when their club secretary William Wilton initiated the setting up of the Scottish Reserve League.
 The competition comprised the reserve sides of five clubs; Rangers, Celtic, Hearts, Leith Athletic and the Queens Park Strollers.
 In July 1896 the league was expanded to 10 sides, and renamed the Scottish Combination league.
 In 1909, a new Scottish Reserve League was set up, often including at least one non-reserve side of a non-league club in each of its seasons.
 The league was disbanded during World War I, but effectively re-established in 1919 as the Scottish Alliance League.
 As with previous incarnations, this reserve league also contained the first XI of several non-league sides.
 An AGM in 1938, resulted in the non-league sides being removed and the league became exclusive to First Division reserve sides.
 The advent of World War II, however, once again saw the suspension of national reserve league football in Scotland, although regional leagues were set up.